Manin triples and non-degenerate anti-symmetric bilinear forms on Lie superalgebras in characteristic $2$: The Manin triples and matched pairs for Lie superalgebras in characteristic

-\begin{Remark} For $p\not =2$, the 1-cocycle conditions of the maps $c_\fg$ and $c_{\fg^*}$ are actually equivalent thanks to an analogue of Proposition \ref{equicg}.
-For $p=2$, they are not necessarily equivalent because of the different role of the squaring. \end{Remark}
+\begin{Remark} For $p\not =2$, the 1-cocycle conditions of the maps $c_\fg$ and $c_{\fg^*}$ are actually equivalent thanks to an analogue of Prop. \ref{equicg}.
+For $p=2$, Prop. \ref{equicg} is not enough to conclude that they are equivalent, due to the presence of the squaring in Eq. (\ref{Cond2}); conjecturally, they are not. \end{Remark}

 In order to prepare for the proof of Proposition \ref{equicg}, we will be using {\it Sweedler's notations}.
 Let us write